tytydraco/yessleep/out/I_own_a_magic_clock_that_gives_me_2_extra_hours_per_day.md

 Later, we found ourselves slumped on the sofa, binge-watching episodes of The Office way past midnight.
 Every few minutes, I’d glance at the IKEA clock and chuckle to myself.
 I was bemused at the thirteen numbers crammed uneasily and unevenly around the outer perimeter.
 Silly sardines in a tin can.

 There was nothing silly about what happened when the clock struck 13.

 In a moment of harrowing horror, Reya vanished.
 And then the lights in my house followed suit, as did the lights of every house outside my window, in rapid succession.

 I sprinted from room to room in a frenzy, calling for Reya, but there was no answer.

 After ten minutes of fruitless searching, I ran into the street.
 My neighbourhood had been plunged into darkness.
 And it was no isolated event.
 Even as I headed farther into the town, I found no signs of life.
 Not a light.
 Not a car on the road.
 Not a soul.

-I started to scream maniacally, succumbing to the terrifying concept of being perpetually alone in an icy, lifeless version of Earth.
+I started to scream manically, succumbing to the terrifying concept of being perpetually alone in an icy, lifeless version of Earth.
 I truly thought the world had ended.

 And then, just as suddenly as it stopped, everything sprang back to life.
 I had returned home at that point, and I was sitting on the sofa, head in my hands.
 The lights suddenly returned.
 So did The Office.
 And so, most reassuringly of all, did Reya.
 The horrifying hour in an apocalyptic world suddenly made sense.